• Share this on:

 Pesticide residues are one of the crucial issues for fruit and vegetable suppliers in the Netherlands.
 The European Union has set a legal limit for maximum residue levels (MRLs).
 Regular safety inspections are carried out by the Dutch authority NVWA.

-The Netherlands has a distribution function to other European countries, including some of the strictest ones in terms of pesticide residues.
-The required residue limits are often lower than the legal limits.
-This depends on the final destination and end client.
-Germany is one of the main export markets for Dutch traders and one of the strictest in terms of pesticide residues.
+The Netherlands distributes to other European countries.
+The required pesticide residue levels are often lower than the legal limits, depending on the final destination and end client.
+Germany is one of the main export markets for Dutch traders, and one of the strictest in terms of pesticide residues.

-Most Dutch supermarkets require your product to comply with a residue level of only 50% of the legal limit.
+Most Dutch supermarkets require you to comply with a residue level of just 50% of the legal limit.
 To supply Lidl, a discounter of German origin, residues must not exceed 33% of the legal limit.
-This means you have to control your production process very precisely.
+This means you must control your production process very precisely.

 Tips: